©2018 Michigan Economic Development Corporation

 The funding plan represents a proportionate distribution of funds to each program based merit scores, Council priorities, geographic, cultural and disciplinary distribution, technical support and the available funding.
 All MCACA grants require matching funds.

 The Michigan Council for Arts and Cultural Affairs (MCACA) coordinates grants to arts and culture organizations, cities and municipalities, and other nonprofit organizations to encourage, develop and facilitate an enriched environment of artistic, creative and cultural activity in Michigan.
-All applicants must participate in the Cultural Data Project (CDP) and use the MCACA on-line application process.
-CDP can be accessed at www.miculturaldata.org, two years of data must be submitted.
+All applicants must use the MCACA on-line application process.
 The on-line application can be found at mcaca.egrant.net.
 Instructions for the eGrant system can be found here and the technical requirements for the eGrant system can be found here.
+All applicants in the Operational Support program must participate in Data Arts, www.culturaldata.org.

-The focus of the Operational Support Category is to provide specific operational support to arts and cultural organizations only.
-Municipalities, schools and non-arts nonprofit organizations are encouraged to apply in the Projects Support category.
+Operational Support is a competitive grant program that provides operational support to arts and cultural organizations only.
+Municipalities, schools and non-arts nonprofit organizations are encouraged to apply in one of the other categories.
 MCACA defines arts and cultural organizations as those organizations whose primary mission is to provide an experience, including a learning experience, that is based in a specific arts or cultural discipline.
 These organization types are: Arts Education Organizations, Arts Services Organizations, Collecting or Material Organizations, Public Broadcasting Organizations, Literary Arts Organizations, Performing Arts Organizations and Visual Arts/Film/Video Organizations.

-The Council’s Regional Regranting Program utilizes a network of nonprofit organizations to distribute small arts and cultural project grants called Minigrants.
-Each Regional Regranting agency operates within its own identified service area composed of one or more counties.
+The Regional Regranting Program provides specific support to a network of nonprofit organizations to distribute small Arts Projects and Professional Development grants referred to as Minigrants.
+Each Regional Regranting Agency operates within specific service areas appropriated by county.
 Applicants to this program are by invitation only.

 With an understanding that there are services we want offered to the field that we do not have the capacity to offer directly, the MCACA recognizes the need to partner with other organizations to accomplish our goals which provide the opportunity to experience, participate in or learn about high quality arts and cultural projects.
 The Services to the Field Program is integral to accomplishing that.
 In partnership with organizations around the state we are able to extend the reach of the MCACA as well as each partner through goal-based programs and initiatives.